326th Infantry Regiment (United States): Interwar period

 The 326th Infantry Regiment was reconstituted as an Organized Reserve unit on 24 July 1921, assigned to the 82nd Division, and allotted to the IV Corps Area.
 The regimental headquarters was initiated at Marietta, Georgia, on 14 January 1922, the 1st Battalion at Rome, Georgia, the 2nd Battalion at Augusta, Georgia, and the 3rd Battalion at Atlanta, Georgia.
 The entire regiment was relocated in 1927 to Atlanta.
 The personnel of the regiment typically held their Inactive Training Period meetings at the Chamber of Commerce Assembly Hall or the Courtland Street Armory, and conducted summer training most years with the 22nd Infantry Regiment at Camp McClellan, Alabama, Fort McPherson, Georgia, or Fort Oglethorpe, Georgia, or with the 8th Infantry Regiment at Fort Moultrie, South Carolina.
-As and alternate form on summer training, supervised infantry Citizens Military Training Camps at Fort Screven, Georgia, Camp McClellan, or Fort Moultrie.
-The primary ROTC "feeder" schools were North Georgia College and the University of Georgia.
+As an alternate form on summer training, the regiment supervised infantry Citizens Military Training Camps at Fort Screven, Georgia, Camp McClellan, or Fort Moultrie.
+The primary ROTC "feeder" schools for new Reserve lieutenants for the regiment were North Georgia College and the University of Georgia.

 World War II

 Assigned to the 82nd Airborne Division

 The 326th Infantry Regiment was reactivated under the command of Colonel Stuart Cutler on March 25, 1942, three months after the American entry into World War II, again as part of the 82d Division, then commanded by Major General Omar Bradley.
 The 326th Infantry Regiment was composed, as it was in World War I, of large numbers of draftees and went through its basic training at Camp Claiborne, Louisiana.
-A decision was made by General George Marshall, the U.S. Army Chief of Staff, that the 82d Division was to be converted into the U.S. Army's first airborne division.
+A decision was made by General George C. Marshall, the U.S. Army Chief of Staff, that the 82d Division was to be converted into the U.S. Army's first airborne division.
 As a result of this the 82d Division, now commanded by Major General Matthew Ridgway, was, on August 15, 1942, redesignated as the 82d Airborne Division and the 326th was redesignated as the 326th Glider Infantry Regiment (GIR) and converted into glider infantry, being trained to enter combat by military glider.
 The 326th GIR, now with only two battalions (the 3d Battalion was sent to help create the 401st Glider Infantry Regiment), with the rest of the 82d Airborne Division, soon moved to Fort Bragg, North Carolina and commenced training in airborne warfare tactics.